Lance9-svg/rppg-pipeline/README.md

-# rPPG Research Pipeline
+# rPPG research pipeline

-This project studies whether reference-independent, interpretable signal-quality information can characterise the reliability of classical rPPG heart-rate estimates under bias-aware and subject-independent evaluation.
-The repository currently contains the completed contact-PPG reference and formal POS/CHROM evaluation stages.
+This project tests whether interpretable, reference-independent signal-quality features can predict the reliability of classical rPPG heart-rate estimates for unseen subjects.
+Evaluation is subject-independent and includes checks for evaluation bias.

+The repository currently contains the completed contact-PPG reference and POS/CHROM evaluation stages.

 ## Dataset

 The project uses Dataset 2 of the [UBFC-rPPG dataset](https://sites.google.com/view/ybenezeth/ubfcrppg).
 The videos and contact-PPG files are obtained from the dataset authors for research purposes and are not redistributed in this repository.

-## Completed Experiments
+## Completed experiments

-### Phase 1: Contact-PPG Reference
+### Phase 1: contact-PPG reference

-Phase 1 constructs a timestamp-aware heart-rate reference independently of the rPPG estimates:
+Phase 1 builds a timestamp-aware heart-rate reference without reading the rPPG
+estimates:

 1. Read the contact-PPG signal, sensor heart rate, and timestamps.
 2. Resolve duplicate and non-uniform timestamps and resample the signal.